 Das documents the trajectory of swaraj or the self-rule movement subtly dovetailing the modest benefits derived by impoverished peasants from across the subcontinent who enlisted in British armies in Europe and elsewhere.
 The combatants were Sikhs from Punjab, Gurkhas from Nepal and Pathans from the rugged terrains of the north West. the noncombatants were mainly qualified physicians from Bengal.

-The array of images reproduced in the book — the bloodstained spectacles of private J.n. or ‘Jon’ sen, the only Indian in the West Yorkshire regiment, preserved in the Dupleix museum in Chandernagore (an erstwhile french enclave in British India); a poignant letter written by a young village girl Kishen Devi who had learnt to read and write so she could correspond with her father Hamilcar Sewa Singh serving in Egypt; the trench notebook of Jemadar Mir mast who influenced by the Turko-German jihadi mission, defected to the Germans and eventually found his way home via Kabul — are a few of several artefacts, bearing testimony of Indian involvement in the Great War. the author believes such off-beat histories “occupy a strange space between life-writing, travel-writing and war writing: one never knows where one ends and the other begins”.
+The array of images reproduced in India, Empire & First World War Culture — the bloodstained spectacles of private J.n. or ‘Jon’ sen, the only Indian in the West Yorkshire regiment, preserved in the Dupleix museum in Chandernagore (an erstwhile french enclave in British India); a poignant letter written by a young village girl Kishen Devi who had learnt to read and write so she could correspond with her father Hamilcar Sewa Singh serving in Egypt; the trench notebook of Jemadar Mir mast who influenced by the Turko-German jihadi mission, defected to the Germans and eventually found his way home via Kabul — are a few of several artefacts, bearing testimony of Indian involvement in the Great War. the author believes such off-beat histories “occupy a strange space between life-writing, travel-writing and war writing: one never knows where one ends and the other begins”.